qemu/qemu/docs/tools/virtiofsd.rst

 but should work with any virtual machine monitor (VMM) that supports vhost-user.
 See the Examples section below.

 This program must be run as the root user.
+The program drops privileges where possible during startup although it must be able to create and access files with any uid/gid:

+* The ability to invoke syscalls is limited using seccomp(2).
+* Linux capabilities(7) are dropped.

+In "namespace" sandbox mode the program switches into a new file system namespace and invokes pivot_root(2) to make the shared directory tree its root.
+A new pid and net namespace is also created to isolate the process.

+In "chroot" sandbox mode the program invokes chroot(2) to make the shared directory tree its root.
+This mode is intended for container environments where the container runtime has already set up the namespaces and the program does not have permission to create namespaces itself.

-Upon startup the program will switch into a new file system namespace with the shared directory tree as its root.
-This prevents "file system escapes" due to symlinks and other file system objects that might lead to files outside the shared directory.
-The program also sandboxes itself using seccomp(2) to prevent ptrace(2) and other vectors that could allow an attacker to compromise the system after gaining control of the virtiofsd process.
+Both sandbox modes prevent "file system escapes" due to symlinks and other file system objects that might lead to files outside the shared directory.

 Options
 -------